Why it matters

 DI018

-registrations whose implementation type cannot be constructed by the DI container, such as abstract classes, interfaces, static classes, delegate types registered without a factory, or concrete classes with no public constructors.
+registrations whose implementation type cannot be constructed by the DI container, such as abstract classes, interfaces, static classes, delegate types registered without a factory, default structs and enums, or concrete classes with no public constructors.

 Why it matters